-- continuing to conduct due diligence on existing and prospective suppliers; - creating an SPI on forced labour and child labour, including actions to be taken when evaluating prospective suppliers;

-- incorporating modern slavery risk identification mechanisms into our supplier onboarding process; and - launching our internal training module and tracking teammate completion.
+- continuing to conduct due diligence on existing and prospective suppliers; - incorporating modern slavery risk identification mechanisms into our supplier onboarding process; and - continuing to incorporate the modern slavery requirements directly into our supplier, distribution and reseller agreements.

 ATTESTATION

 In accordance with the requirements of the Modern Slavery Act, and in particular Section 11 thereof, I attest that I have reviewed the information contained in the report for the entity or entities listed above.
 Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.